SeanEaster/jax_russell/README.md

 ## Features

-* Classes implementing standard tree methods, like Cox-Ross-Rubinstein and Rendleman Bartter
+* Standard tree methods, like Cox-Ross-Rubinstein and Rendleman Bartter, for American and European options
+* Generalized Black-Scholes-Merton
+* First- and second-order risk measures ("the greeks") via auto-differentiation
+* Support for options on stocks, stocks with continuous dividend, futures and margined futures (see the section "Usage")

 ### Planned

-- Black Scholes and variations
-- More comprehensive testing
+- More comprehensive testing (greeks against first- and second-differences)
+- Skewed and leptokurtic methods

 ## Credits